.png)

 As a experienced executive and mentor, Wendy is founder of Vernissage Health - a leadership development initiative based at IHPME that connects emerging and established leaders together in dialogue about leadership in health.
 The aim is to develop emerging leaders with the skills and insights to successfully lead positive change in Canada's health system.
 As a Senior Fellow within IHPME, Wendy's work with Vernissage Health garnered her receipt of the Arbor Award in 2018 for outstanding service to the University of Toronto.

 Bringing deep experience, Wendy has served as a senior executive in a broad range of settings in the private and public sectors including North York General Hospital in Toronto, Trillium Health Centre in Mississauga, St. Joseph's Hospital in Hamilton, Rx Canada and the Ontario Public Service.
+As Senior Fellow in IHPME, she teaches advanced health leadership in the Masters in Health Informatics Program for graduate students across IHPME as well as the Rotman School of Management,

 Wendy is one of a handful of Canadians who are alumni of the Leadership Academy offered through Parker Palmer's Centre for Courage and Renewal in Washington.
 She is also a graduate of McGill University's International Masters of Health Leadership, a global leadership development initiative.